tsgrissom/PotterPlus/ROADMAP.md

 Cure for Boils - Cancel Furnunculus

-Death Potion - Kills those who come into contact with it

 Dizziness Draught - Gives confusion and different types of weakness

 Draught of Living Death - Completely stops the user, gives them blindness, negative jump temporarily